DeltaSiera/big_number/README.md

 # big_number
-### Now there are addition, multiplication and bitiwse operation
+### Now there are addition, multiplication and bitiwse operations
 ### Further features:  substraction and division